Spotted Lanternfly Permit Training for Businesses

-- why stopping spotted lanternfly is important
+- understand the importance of stopping spotted lanternfly

-- how to find and destroy spotted lanternfly
+- find and destroy spotted lanternfly

 A permit provides evidence that you have completed training on how to follow the rules of the quarantine order, and you agree to do all you can to ensure that you are not carrying SLF.
 You will receive a tag for your vehicles to show that you have the SLF permit from the PDA.

 Once a designated employee passes the course, they will receive from PDA the requested number of spotted lanternfly permits for company vehicles.
 The designated employee must train fellow employees before granting them a permit.

 Some courses also provide credits that can go towards professional certifications.
 None of the online courses offer credits that can go on a college transcript.

 Please refer to the course description to learn if a specific course offers certificates and/or credits towards professional certification.